Parth Pawar land row: Tehsildar issued 'illegal' eviction notice to Botanical Survey of India | Politics

 The official said there is a defined process to re-grant government land.
 "Tehsildar Yeole should have understood the process and acted accordingly.
 Since his actions were wrong, an inquiry was initiated, and the entire process was stalled," he said.

-Based on a complaint filed by the Inspector General of Registrar's office, the Pimpri Chinchwad police registered an FIR against Digvijay Patil, Shital Tejwani (who represented the 272 'owners' of the land through the power of attorney), and sub-registrar R B Taru, who has also been suspended, for alleged misappropriation and cheating.
+Based on a complaint filed by the inspector general of registrar's office, the Pimpri Chinchwad police have registered an FIR against Digvijay Patil, Shital Tejwani (who represented the 272 'owners' of the land through the power of attorney), and sub-registrar R B Taru, who has also been suspended, for alleged misappropriation and cheating.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)